 Jiyoung Lee, PhD

-Professor
+Chair and Professor

 Environmental Health Sciences

-My mission is "To create and sustain healthy environments for people worldwide".
-At Ohio State, I feel much fortunate that my life mission, career vision and what I have been doing with my lab and interdisciplinary teams are well aligned, and we contribute to improving and protecting environmental and human health.
+“My mission is "To create and sustain healthy environments for people worldwide."
+At Ohio State, I feel most fortunate that my life mission, career vision and what I have been doing with my lab and interdisciplinary teams are well aligned, and we contribute to improving and protecting environmental and human health.”

 My main theme of research is contamination of pathogens and microbe-derived metabolites (cyanotoxins) in environmental matrices that leads to direct human exposures and its linkage to health risks.
 I am focusing on microbial transmission dynamics, emerging exposure pathways, interactions within microbial community and with hosts in multi-temporal and spatial scales.
-My Environmental Microbiology and One Health Lab (EMOHL) has focused on One Health & One Water paradigm for solving the pathogen and antibiotic resistance problems.
+My Environmental Microbiology and One Health Lab (EMOHL) has focused on One Health and One Water paradigm for solving the pathogen and antibiotic resistance problems.
 My research team use an interdisciplinary approach, including microbial source tracking, metagenomics, epidemiology, and geospatial tools.
 The main research topics in my lab are as follows;

 • Heath risks from cyanotoxin exposure (liver disease, cancer, neurodegenerative diseases)